 c) Points obtained in a Grand Prix competition of the FIE and a Zonal Championship are multiplied by a factor of 1.5.

-d) Points obtained in the individual events of the Open World Championships and in the Junior World Championships are multiplied by a factor of 2.5.
+d) Points obtained in the individual events of the Senior World Championships and in the Junior World Championships are multiplied by a factor of 2.5.

 e) Points obtained in the individual events of the Olympic Games are multiplied by a factor of 3.0.
 At the Olympic Games, fourth place is awarded 54 points.